schenock/schenock.github.io/about.md

 permalink: /about/
 ---

-_The world is compositional, or God exists._
+_"The world is compositional, or God exists."_